Recruitment & probation

 Senior Lecturers, Readers and appointees at Grade 9 (including Professors) do not normally have a probationary period in their offer of employment.

 The university expects all interviewers to complete Recruitment and Selection training run by Organisational Development.
-There is a one-day course for all interviewers and an online refresher course which should be completed by all experienced interviewers every five years.
 The one-day course is mandatory for all interview panel Chairs.
-Interviewers may also find it helpful to complete Unconscious Bias training – both courses and online training are available.
+Interviewers may also find it helpful to complete Unconscious Bias training.

-All training courses are available for booking via MyHR.
-Online courses are accessed via the Organisational Development website.
+Training courses are available for booking via MyHR.

 Candidates will be reimbursed by Human Resources for the cost of their travel to the formal interview, unless the round-trip mileage (home to University and return) is less than 20 miles.
 Those travelling by car will be reimbursed the appropriate standard class rail fare or the equivalent mileage whichever is cheaper.
 Where candidates are travelling from overseas, Human Resources will reimburse the costs of an economy return flight and one night in a hotel equivalent in standard to Burleigh Court.
 If the candidate requires more than one night in a hotel or chooses to travel business class, the School or Professional Service may be required to pay the additional cost.
 All expenses claimed for interviews will be processed by Recruitment.
 Candidates who require reimbursement to a non-UK bank account will be requested to complete a foreign payments form.
 Original receipts must be submitted for all claims.
 Please be aware that the University reserves the right to refuse to refund travel expenses if a candidate declines an offer of employment.